apache/incubator-kie-tools/packages/form-code-generator-bootstrap4-theme/README.md

 ## Form Code Generator Bootstrap4 Theme

-This package is the Bootstrap4 theme for the [Form Code Generator](../form-code-generator/README.md).
+This package is the Bootstrap4 theme for the [form-code-generator](../form-code-generator/README.md) package.

 ## How it works?